-The total estimated gross expenditure requiring funding by the Northland Regional Council for 2011-2012 is \$27,929,634.
+The total estimated gross expenditure for the Northland Regional Council for 2011-2012 is \$28,463,788.
 Total expenditure will be funded from the sources listed (excluding GST).
 These funding/financing sources are consistent with the Revenue and Financing Policy.
 The Revenue and Financing Policy is set out on pages 62 to 89 in Volume Two of the 2009-2019 Northland Community Plan.